 If you do receive a Table Rating, it means your life insurance cost will be at least 25% higher than the average price.

 Decline: Life insurers can decline an applicant for coverage strictly based on being overweight.

 If you are overweight it’s important to apply with one of the companies that is more lenient when it comes your build.

 Weight Requirement Examples

-We’ve put together examples of height-to-weight requirements from the build chart of a popular life insurer.
+I’ve put together examples of height-to-weight requirements from the build chart of a popular life insurer.

 Be aware, this insurance company does tend to be a bit more forgiving than most when it comes to their weight guidelines.